Image of Statue of Justice

 Preparation

-No part of the admissions process requires any existing knowledge of the law.
-If you are interested in studying Law, useful resources are available on the HE+ website.
 There are a number of books aimed at intending Law students, for instance Barnard, O’Sullivan and Virgo (eds.), What About Law?
-Studying Law at University (2nd edn., 2011) and McBride, Letters to a Law Student (4th edn., 2017).
+Studying Law at University (2nd edn., 2011) and McBride, Letters to a Law Student (5th edn., 2022).
 Most broadsheet newspapers cover legal issues in detail, and reading this material can give insight into the living, breathing nature of the law.

 Written work